RELEVANT CHAPTERS

 Separate guidance for Personal Health Budgets is in force and is laid out in the document: “Guidance on Direct Payments for Healthcare –understanding the regulations” updated 5 December 2022.

-Where an individual is jointly funded, the overall package of care will generally be commissioned by Calderdale Metropolitan Borough Council as the lead commissioner, with an agreed recharge to the ICB.
-Where individuals are fully funded by the ICB, the ICB will be the lead commissioner.
+Where a person is jointly funded, the overall package of care will generally be commissioned by Calderdale Metropolitan Borough Council as the lead commissioner, with an agreed recharge to the ICB.
+Where persons are fully funded by the ICB, the ICB will be the lead commissioner.